Laptop HP Screen Black – Fix Startup & Cursor Issues

 • Warranty coverage may be affected

-• Some problems need specialized tools
+• Some problems need specialised tools

 When to Repair Your HP Laptop